Intuitive Eating

 How does your body tell you that you are hungry?
 Check out the Hunger-Fullness scale on the graphic, which goes from 1-10.
 Try to honor your hunger when it reaches a “2” or “3” so that you do not find yourself running on empty!

 Do you have food rules?
 Do you think some foods are “good: or “bad”?
 Challenge these Food Police thoughts.
 Label them as “helpful” or “unhelpful” as you notice them arise throughout your day.
-Choose to let go of the negative, unhelpful food police that is ingrained deep in your psyche.
-Be encouraged!
 Even though this practice may be slow, it is rewarding.

 Listen for the body signals that tell you that you are no longer hungry.
 Observe the signs that show that you are comfortably full.
 Pause in the middle of a meal or snack.
 Ask yourself how the food tastes, and what is your current fullness level?

 Do you consider yourself an “emotional eater”?
 Find ways to comfort, nurture, distract, and resolve your issues without using food.
-Engage in activities that distract you from street, allow you to acknowledge your feelings, and problem solve.
 The next time you are reaching for food, pause and ask yourself, “What do I really need?”
 If you are not hungry, try something else:

 - Talk to a friend